wdpypere/documentation/docs/CAF/log.md

     `$options` is a string with magic letters

     - a: append to a logfile
-    - w: truncate a loglfile
+    - w: truncate a logfile
     - t: generate a timestamp on every print
     - p: add PID